emodnetseabedhabitats/EMODnetSBH-Guidance/README.md

 Please note, that this workspace is habitat maps in vector format only.

 It should be noted that WFS is not the most efficient form of delivery for complex datasets, (e.g. EUSeaMap 2021), due to the size of the downloads involved.
-These datasets are also available to download as static download packages from the [EMODnet downloads page](https://emodnet.ec.europa.eu/geonetwork/emodnet/eng/catalog.search#/home).
+These datasets are also available to download as static download packages accessible from the layer information on the EMODnet central viewer [EMODnet viewer](https://emodnet.ec.europa.eu/geoviewer/) or the dataset metadata records.

 **Notes on usage:**
 * Note that depending on a layer's complexity, it may take some time to load into your GIS or may time out.
 In the event of consistent time-outs, please download the corresponding static package.